 Alcoholism not only affects the victim but also affects the lives of those around them.
 Dealing with an alcoholic parent can be distressing and painful to the whole family and more so if the children are still young.
 Even when the children are already grown, the effects may still be felt and this may affect how they handle various issues during their adulthood including decision-making.

-In addition to affecting their physical well-being, having an alcoholic parent can also affect the emotional well being of the dependants.
-Living with an alcoholic parent can affect the children in various ways, prompting them to seek professionals help.
+In addition to affecting their physical well-being, having an alcoholic parent can also affect the emotional well-being of the dependants.
+Living with an alcoholic parent can affect the children in various ways, prompting them to seek professional help.

 At Everlast Recovery Center, we understand the pain and distress of having an alcoholic parent.
 For that reason, we have come up with a program aimed at helping parents and loved ones who abuse substances live a normal life once more.
 Wondering what it is like to have an alcoholic parent or even how to help an alcoholic parent?

 Here we will look at the following issues as we help you embark on a journey to helping you help an alcoholic parent.

 Although alcohol use disorders may be hard to spot, there are signs that may hint that a parent has become an alcoholic.
 Alcoholism may lead to changes in behavior as well as emotional instability that can affect how the parent handles the family unit and those around them.

 Most parents with alcoholism disorder often attempt to hide their problems from their children.
 However, they may not succeed for long as the signs may soon start to show.
 Some of the major signs that can act as a hint include:

 - Absconding their parental duties